BBT charting can be used to detect ovulation and see if you are pregnant or not in early pregnancy. Pretty cool!

-Charting basal body temperature (BBT) is done by measuring your BBT every day of your menstrual cycle at the same time of the day before getting out of bed and documenting your findings to create a chart that shows your temperature over the entire cycle.
+Charting basal body temperature (BBT) is done by measuring your BBT every day at the same time of the day before getting out of bed and documenting your findings.
+You create a chart that shows your temperature over the entire cycle.

 Why would anyone do that?

-Well, many women do it hoping to predict their ovulation in order to get pregnant faster.
+Well, many women do this to predict their ovulation in order to get pregnant faster.

 All About Charting Basal Body Temperature